-In order to help, I’ve decided to come with a list of delicious, easy to prepare lunch ideas for those suffering of a fatty liver.
-I am a big fan of these lunches and I am sure you will love them too!
+In order to help, I’ve decided to share with you a list of delicious, easy to prepare lunch ideas for those suffering of a fatty liver.
+I am a big fan of these foods and I am sure you will love them too!

-And now let’s move on and let’s check out some lunch ideas for fatty liver that will help you with your condition and which will surely prove that you can still eat good when on a strict diet!
+Now let’s move on and let’s check out some lunch ideas for fatty liver that will help you with your condition and which will surely prove that you can still eat good when on a strict diet!

 Home Made Vegetable Soup

 I try to eat soup every day: vegetable soup a couple of days, chicken soup (but made using low fat chicken – which means that I remove the skin and all the fat that I can see) for a couple more and so on.

 The advantage of soups is that they help you fill up faster and calories/fat gains are minimal especially if you prepare them at home.